St Giles' Cathedral: Features

 Prior to the Reformation, St Giles' was furnished with as many as fifty stone subsidiary altars, each with their own furnishings and plate.
 The Dean of Guild's accounts from the 16th century also indicate the church possessed an Easter sepulchre, sacrament house, rood loft, lectern, pulpit, wooden chandeliers, and choir stalls.
-On 16 December 1558 the goldsmith James Mosman weighed and valued the treasures of St Giles' including the reliquary of the saint's arm bone with a diamond ring on his finger, a silver cross, and a ship for incense.
+On 16 December 1558, the goldsmith James Mosman weighed and valued the treasures of St Giles' including the reliquary of the saint's arm bone with a diamond ring on his finger, a silver cross, and a ship for incense.
 At the Reformation, the interior was stripped and a new pulpit at the east side of the crossing became the church's focal point.
 Seating was installed for children and the burgh's council and trade guilds and a stool of penitence was added.
 After the Reformation, St Giles' was gradually partitioned into smaller churches.

 At the church's restoration by William Hay in 1872–83, the last post-Reformation internal partitions were removed and the church was oriented to face the communion table at the east end; the nave was furnished with chairs and the choir with stalls; a low railing separated the nave from the choir.
 The Buildings of Scotland series described this arrangement as "High Presbyterian (Low Anglican)".
 Most of the church's furnishings date from this restoration onwards.
 From 1982, the church was reoriented with seats in the choir and nave facing a central communion table under the crossing.

 Furniture

 Pulpits, tables, and font

 The pulpit dates to 1883 and was carved in Caen stone and green marble by John Rhind to a design by William Hay.
 The pulpit is octagonal with relief panels depicting the acts of mercy.
 An octagonal oak pulpit of 1888 with a tall steepled canopy stands in the Moray Aisle: this was designed by Robert Rowand Anderson.
 St Giles' possessed a wooden pulpit prior to the Reformation.
 In April 1560, this was replaced with a wooden pulpit with two locking doors, likely located at the east side of the crossing; a lectern was also installed.
 A brass eagle lectern stands on the south side of the crossing: this was given by an anonymous couple for use in the Moray Aisle.
-The bronze lectern steps were sculpted by Jacqueline Gruber Steiger and donated in 1991 by the Normandy Veterans' Association.
+The bronze lectern steps were sculpted by Jacqueline Stieger and donated in 1991 by the Normandy Veterans' Association.
 Until 1982, a Caen stone lectern, designed by William Hay stood opposite the pulpit at the west end of the choir.